callibrity/ETT-Backend/README.md

   - it's recommended to try their hello-world project first to make sure it is running on your machine.
 - You may want to install [.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1), It is not necessary if using the recommended docker-compose to spin up, but in case a reason arises to run it locally outside the container.

 ## Set up
 ### Docker-compose (preferred)
 1. Open the project at the root level in VS Code
 2. Use a terminal or file explorer to run the certs.sh script matching your OS located in ETT-Backend/scripts.
 You may be prompted for your system password multiple times as the script progresses
-3. To run, use a terminal to run ```docker-compose up``` in the /ETT-Backend/ETT-Backend/ folder where the docker-compose.yaml is located.
+3. To run, use a terminal to run ```docker-compose build && docker-compose up``` in the /ETT-Backend/ETT-Backend/ folder where the docker-compose.yaml is located.
-\- Alternatively, you can right-click the docker-compose file and select "compose up"
-6. Pull down the ETT_Database repo and use ```dotnet run``` from this project to populate the database that docker-compose just spun up.
-More detail on this step can be found in that repo if needed - but it should know where to point already so touching config files shouldn't be required.
+4. Pull down the [ETT_Database repo](https://github.com/callibrity/ETT_Database/blob/master/README.md) and use ```dotnet run``` from this project to populate the database that docker-compose just spun up.
+More detail on this step can be found in that repo if needed.
+This step is only necessary for the first run or when the database schema changes.

 ### Run Locally outside container
 #### (Not recommended, but could be useful in edge cases such as troubleshooting a potential docker problem)
 1. Clone repo
 2. Open cloned project in IDE of choice
 4. If using VS Code:
-    - In a terminal (in the root project folder), run 'dotnet build' to build the project and sync dependencies
+    - In a terminal (in the root project folder), run `dotnet build` to build the project and sync dependencies
-    - To run, you can either use 'dotnet run' in the terminal or use the menu: Run \-> Run Without Debugging
+    - To run, you can either use `dotnet run` in the terminal or use the menu: Run -> Run Without Debugging

 ## Troubleshooting
 ### refresh on save